About Fix A Leak Week

 Because minor water leaks account for more than 1 trillion gallons of water wasted each year in U.S. homes, the U.S. Environmental Protection Agency's WaterSense program promotes Fix a Leak Week the third week of March each year.
 Fix a Leak Week is an annual reminder to Americans to check household plumbing fixtures and irrigation systems for leaks.

 AMWUA, its members, and numerous other Arizona agencies, utilities, and businesses throughout Arizona partner with WaterSense to get the word out and to provide residents with information, tools, and assistance to eliminate leaks and preserve our water supplies.
-Check the News/Events page to learn what is happening in your community this Fix a Leak Week.
+Check the Partner page for links to our partners to learn what is happening in your community this Fix a Leak Week.

 The Facts on Leaks: